tommm/StopForumSpam/readme.md

 After upgrading to 1.4, if you being to experience more spam than usual, lower the Confidence level until you find a happy medium (i.e. don't just whack to 0%).
 A level of 0% will deny any user who features in SFS's database (which is the same functionality of 1.2).

 #### Language Support
 1.4 supports multiple languages via MyBB's Language system.
 If you have more than one language pack installed, be sure to copy ./inc/languages/english/stopforumspam.lang.php to each of them and translate as required.
+The *Check User Details* setting values are translated in the language file.
+For other settings, be sure to use the default method for translating settings.

 ### Support
 Please visit [Xekko Resources](http://resources.xekko.co.uk/forum-11.html "Visit Xekko Resources") or [MyBB Community Forums](http://community.mybb.com) for support.